 anger or frustration in public is viewed in a very negative light and is a

 source of shame.
-However, a sense of humour is essential, with the concept of 'Sanuk',
+However, a sense of humor is essential, with the concept of 'Sanuk',

-which embodies playfulness and humour into Thai life.
+which embodies playfulness and humor into Thai life.

 Family is very important in Thailand, with families remaining very close and extended family often live together to help raise the children and provide for the family.
 Children are raised to, and expected to, show great respect for their parents and elders, especially the elderly.
 Adult children will ensure their parents are provided for, and will often go without themselves in order to do so.

 Respect is also very important in Thai culture, with Thai people openly displaying respect for elders and those in higher social positions, with those being in highly prestigious positions in society (such as important public figures, doctors and monks), are revered.
 Women are also granted considerable respect, with equal rights becoming important in Thailand's laws and values.
 In a country that has been traditionally male dominated, it is now seeing women move from traditional roles into other professions, such as business and politics.

 Culture of Thailand

 The Thai language is widely spoken throughout Thailand, although you will find regional accents and dialects through the country.
 There is a strong sense of national identity, with traditional celebrations, dance, music, food and beliefs being important in Thai life.
 However, as with any developing areas of the world, in areas that thrive on tourism in Thailand, you will see less of the traditional culture of the country as the younger Thai's become more 'westernized'.